merinom/CDPS/README.md

 # CDPS

-   Python script to generate a virtual architecture with: LB (load balancer), C1 (client) and 1-5 Servers through two required elements: Image .qcow2 (named "cdps-vm-base-p3.qcow2") and .xml virtual machine configuration document (named "plantilla-vm-p3.xml").
+   Python script to generate a virtual architecture with: LB (load balancer), C1 (client) and 1-5 Servers through two required elements: Image .qcow2 (named "Image.qcow2") and .xml virtual machine configuration document (named "template.xml").
 Both have to be in the same repository the script.